ArcBlock/arcblock-android-sdk/README.md

 ## Absdkcorekit Library

-Absdkcorekit Library is on the basis of the [apollo-android](https://github.com/apollographql/apollo-android) encapsulated ` Data ` layer core Library, we introduced the Android's latest ` Architecture Components `, among them the ` LiveData ` and ` ViewModel ` and ` Apollo - android Library ` combined with encapsulated into ` CoreKitViewModel `.
+Absdkcorekit Library is on the basis of the [apollo-android](https://github.com/apollographql/apollo-android) encapsulated ` Data ` layer core Library, we introduced the Android's latest ` Architecture Components `, among them the ` LiveData ` and ` ViewModel ` and ` Apollo - android Library ` combined with encapsulated into `CoreKitQueryViewModel`, `CoreKitPagedQueryViewModel`, `CoreKitSubscriptionViewModel`.

 #### 1. Import Absdkcorekit Library